Skip to content

 self.request_id = uuid4()

 When full isolation and clean state is required.
-Every request to create transient services results in a new instance.
+Every request to create transient dependencies results in a new instance.

 class OrderProcessor: